alkismavridis/eurolang/clean_arch/src/main/cpp/ast/README.md

   It only knows the structured data that should come out of it.

 - NO error logging in here.
 As less error throwing as possible.
-  The analyzer should deal with the errors.
+  The analyser should deal with the errors.